morinlab/lymphopedia/MGA.md

 # MGA
 ## Overview
 MGA acts as a transcriptional repressor and interacts with MYC, a well-known oncogene.
-Mutations in MGA have been described in DLBCL.<sup>1</sup> One study suggested MGA mutations were more common in DLBCLs in patients of African ancestry.<sup>2</sup>
+Mutations in MGA have been described in DLBCL.<sup>1</sup> One study suggested MGA mutations were more common in DLBCLs in patients of African ancestry.<sup>2</sup> The mutation pattern in MGA is consistent with a role as a tumour suppressor gene.

 ## Relevance tier by entity